jhancock532/bars.js/README.md

 # A Music Visualiser Javascript Library

-music-visualiser.js is the original version bars.js is the new version.
-I'll sort out this mess sharpish.

 The idea behind this library is that you iterate through the `barHeights` array, (a property of the `MusicVisualiser` object) which contains the heights of conventional music visualiser bars.
 No messing with mathematics, just specify the audio element, load the file into it, and start animating.

 ## Example Use of the Music Visualiser